-Exciting work from Professor Roy Taylor at Newcastle University in the UK is showing that Type-2 diabetes can definitely be reversed when employing a consistent diet that ‘wakes up’ the insulin-producing cells in the pancreas.
-This happens at the same moment as the fat content of the pancreas falls below a threshold.
-Previous studies showed fat build up in the liver caused fat build-up in the pancreas and this stopped insulin release.
+Exciting work from Professor Roy Taylor at Newcastle University in the UK is consistently showing that Type-2 diabetes can definitely be reversed when employing a low calorie vegetable juice diet that ‘wakes up’ the insulin-producing cells in the pancreas.

 Preliminary Clinical Trial produces 100% success

 Taylor first conducted a Clinical Trial with people who had had type-2 diabetes for up to 4 years.